spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ### Provider

-The **provider.tf** file contains the Terraform providers and their respective version.
+The **provider.tf** file contains the Terraform providers and their respective versions.
 In the tutorial, two providers are used, the Spectro Cloud Terraform provider, and the TLS Terraform provider.
-Take note of how in in the `provider "spectrocloud" {}` provider block, the project name is specified.
+Take note of how in the `provider "spectrocloud" {}` provider block, the project name is specified.
 You can change the target project by changing the value specified to the `project_name` parameter.

 <br />